When Is a Business Required To Cover Workers’ Compensation for Their Employees?

 Colorado Workers’ Compensation Insurance Requirements

-Colorado law requires an employer to have workers’ compensation insurance even if they have only one employee.
-Whether the employer is public or private, they must provide workers’ compensation for their employees.
+Under Colorado law, all employers, regardless of size or the number of employees, are required to carry workers’ compensation insurance.
+It also does not matter whether the employer is public or private, all employers must provide workers’ compensation for their employees.
 When a person performs services in exchange for pay, the law presumes that they’re an employee.

 Do I Need Workers’ Comp Insurance If I Am the Only Employee?

-If you are the only employee, you do not need workers’ comp insurance.
-However, you’re only exempt from workers’ comp if you’re self-employed.
+No. If you are the only employee, you do not need workers’ comp insurance.
+You’re only exempt from workers’ comp if you’re self-employed.
 If you’re the sole employee of someone else’s business, they still need to have an insurance policy for you.
-Also, some business contracts require self-employed parties to carry workers’ compensation insurance.
+It’s also important to note that some business contracts require self-employed parties to carry workers’ compensation insurance.

 Do Employees Get Paid While on Workers’ Comp?